niclindh/jekyll-podcast-template/README.md

 #Jekyll podcast template

 As the name implies, this is a Jekyll template for creating a podcast site.
+It is intended to make it as fast and easy as possible to get a podcast site up and running.

-It is based on the standard Jekyll template and lifted many ideas from [Kinoskopie.de](https://github.com/lnwdr/kinoskopie.de)—thanks for sharing!
+Jekyll podcast template is based on the standard Jekyll template and lifted many ideas from [Kinoskopie.de](https://github.com/lnwdr/kinoskopie.de)—thanks for sharing—and many podcast feeds all over the Internet.

 ##Features

-* Includes [MediaElement][me] out of the box for playing each podcast on its own page
+* Includes [MediaElement.js][me] out of the box for playing each podcast on its own page
 * iTunes-compatible RSS feed
 * Responsive design
 * One-stop shop for configuration